chipsalliance/firrtl/spec/spec.md

 The range of the value term is governed by a *width* an a manner analogous to integral types, with the additional restriction that all fixed-point number types are inherently signed in FIRRTL.
-Whenever an operation such as a `cat` operates on the "bits" of a fixed-point number, it operates on the string of bits that is the signed representation of the integer value term.
+Whenever an operation such as a `cat`{.firrtl} operates on the "bits" of a fixed-point number, it operates on the string of bits that is the signed representation of the integer value term.
 The *width* of a fixed-point typed signal is the width of this string of bits.

 $$\begin{aligned}
   \text{fixed-point quantity} &= \left( \text{integer value} \right) \times 2^{-\left(\text{binary point}\right)}\\